KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ./m_notary_3rdparty
 ```

+## Firewall and Ports

+Enable `ufw` and close all routes except `ssh`.
+Then allow p2p ports of all the coins in their respective servers.
+Allow iguana's p2p ports: `17775` in main server and `17776` in the 3p server.

 ## NN Scripts

 There are many open sourced scripts for managing your Komodo Notary Node servers.
 If you're having trouble with something, you can have a look at [these tools](https://github.com/KomodoPlatform/komodotools), or ask the other NN's, who will show you the scripts they use to overcome issues.
 With that being said, if you find a way to make a job easier or find a way to better the ecosystem, please let the rest of the NN OPs know, we would love to hear it.